tragle/ragle.io/articles/5-world-simulator.md

     channel.send(1).unwrap();
 ```

 Each time a visitor looks at the world simulator, Actix sends the network request into a copy of this function, and the function returns a response which Actix will serve back to the visitor.
-The request contains a reference to the `AppState` struct described earlier, and from that, the handler function will get a reference to the messaging channel, and send the number `1` through it.
+The request contains a reference to an instance of the `AppState` struct described earlier, and from that, the handler function will get a reference to the messaging channel, and send the number `1` through it.
 Later we’ll inspect the other end of the channel, and see where the `1` goes.

 ```rust
   let word = &req.state().word.lock().unwrap().clone();